One of the most frustrating things about SEO is getting everything to work together as it should.

 Let’s take a look at each of these three different cases and how to create a title tag for each scenario.

-If your site isn’t hosted on a CMS, you can edit your HTML to reflect titles.
+If your site isn’t hosted on a CMS, you can edit your HTML to add titles.

-First, you need to access the HTML for your specific page.
+First, you access the HTML for your specific page.
 I recommend checking with your hosting service on how to do this.